The Experts

 Below is more information about the experts that I have handpicked to work with during my workshops.

-The Snowboarding - Neil McNair, Rhys Jones & Stevo McDonald
+The Snowboarding - Neil McNair, Rhys Jones, Jono Stevens, Stevo McDonald

-Neil McNair, British Snowboard Coach and fully qualified BASI trainer, is someone I’ve worked alongside and learnt invaluable skills from.
-Neil will be our head coach on the training and mindset workshops providing a custom coaching program focused on progressing ability and confidence in both freestyle and backcountry techniques.
+Neil McNair, British Snowboard Coach and a fully qualified BASI trainer with a passion for backcountry adventuring is someone I’ve worked alongside and learnt invaluable skills from.
+Neil works with me to provide custom coaching programs focused on progressing ability and confidence in both freestyle and backcountry techniques.

-As Neil is an experienced backcountry coach there will be a chance for some split boarding or snow-shoe adventures and of course learn the most important aspects of mountain safety.
-During the Sainte Foy workshop, Neil will be assisted by Rhys who is a fully qualified BASI Level 4 snowboard coach and spent several winters in NZ as a NZ snowboard trainer.
+Rhys Jones is a fully qualified BASI Level 4 snowboard coach and spent several winters in NZ as a NZ snowboard trainer.
 He’s been snowboarding all over the world: Europe, New Zealand, Japan, USA, Canada, South America after starting snowboarding back in 1996 and has been coaching since 2005.
 Although he coaches in all areas his passion and specialism is in coaching freestyle.

-I’m really stoked to have Stevo onboard again this year for my backcountry workshop.
-Having lived in Sainte Foy, exploring the Tarentaise mountains for over 15 years he has in-depth knowledge of the local terrain.
+Stevo McDonald has lived in Sainte Foy, exploring the Tarentaise mountains for over 15 years he has in-depth knowledge of the local terrain.
 He has been teaching snowboarding since 2006 and leading groups in the backcountry for the past 5 years.
 A freerider and splitboarder since before it was cool he is also a qualified International Mountain Leader as well as a BASI 4 snowboard instructor.

 The Psychology - Louise Jones